Role of the Governing Body

 - Appointing and appraising the Head Teacher.

 We meet as a full governing body once a term, sometimes more often.
 In addition, governors belong to one of two committees, which meet every half term.
 Those are the Teaching and Learning Committee, and the Resources Committee.
-We’ll focus on the work of each of these in future newsletters.

 Between meetings the governors may get involved in activities such as commenting on school policies, suggesting changes to school targets, checking performance against school action plans, or meeting with school staff and pupils to get a better understanding of the school.